 Gemma, aged 32 years: “I am relieved to finally feel I have received answers to the inconveniences and the malaise.
 But, at the same time, I feel despair and frustration, and have a lot of unanswered questions.
 Have I had it for a long time?
 So, I have REALLY been sick—despite previously coming to the conclusion that it had to be something mental and not physical.”

-Would you ever make a diagnosis of IBS without first using a tTG IgA blood test to screen for coeliac disease?
+Would you ever make a diagnosis of IBS without first using a tTG IgA blood test to screen for celiac disease?

 This is a fictional case study, and the image used is of a model.